tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Bart-Writeup.md

 ![shr](/assets/{{ imgDir }}/shr.png)

-At the top of the `Sessions` tab in Burp Suite, we find configurations for session handling rules.
+We can use session handling rules to instruct Burp to run the macro, extract the CSRF token and use its value in login requests.
+The session handling rules configurations can be found at the top of the `Sessions` subtab.
 Here, we press the `Add` button to open the `Session handling rule editor` window.

 ![shr2](/assets/{{ imgDir }}/shr2.png)

 ![shr3](/assets/{{ imgDir }}/shr3.png)
-In this window, we press the `Add` button and select `Run a macro` in the dropdown.
+In this window, we press the `Add` button and select `Run a macro` in the dropdown menu.
 Then, we select our macro.
 We check the `Update only the following parameters` checkbox and enter "csrf" since this is the name of the parameter which we want to set dynamically.
 Then, we press `OK` and press the `Scope` tab.

 ![shr4](/assets/{{ imgDir }}/shr4.png)